Oops, we did it again.

 But it’s cool.

 I was totally zen about it this time around, even though this time we would be flying overseas on a 20-hour flight.
 Yes, 2-0 hours.
-I first wrote on this topic in a previous post, Haute Mommy How-To: Air Travel With Your Infant and Toddler.
+I first wrote on this topic in a previous post, Air Travel With Your Infant and Toddler.
 When we traveled to India for a family wedding a few weeks ago, I discovered a few more tips for surviving air travel with my (now) toddler and preschooler.
 Some tips are carry-overs from the previous post—they are THAT important.

 Make separate packing lists for each family member 2 weeks in advance